sunaku/vim-shortcut/README.md

 # shortcut.vim

-This plugin provides a _discoverable_ shortcut system for Vim that is inspired by [Spacemacs] and powered by [fzf.vim].
+This plugin provides a _discoverable_ shortcut system for Vim that is inspired by [Spacemacs] and powered by [vim-clap].
 It displays a searchable menu of shortcuts when you pause partway while typing a shortcut, say, because you forgot the rest of it or because you just want to see the shortcut menu again to discover what else is available.
 You can interactively filter the menu by